You might have heard of the term “SEO content” when building a digital marketing strategy.

-- Keyword Optimization: Knowing how and where to use keywords in your SEO content to gain the greatest search engine visibility.
+Knowing how and where to use keywords in your SEO content will gain you the greatest search engine visibility.
 Incorporating your target keywords in SEO content writing will help make your site SEO friendly.
 Quality content will help both Google and your visitors understand what your page is about.
 Both will then likely favor your SEO content over other similar websites out there.

 SEO Search Intent

 To rank within search engine results pages, while also gaining potential customers and return visitors, you’ll have to offer value above and beyond SEO content.
 Don’t produce “thin” content that ranks in search, but doesn’t provide any value to the visitor.
-They will risk penalization by Google’s search algorithm since it also evaluates visitor experience.
+This is a mistake made by less experienced SEO marketers and do-it-yourself-ers.
+By doing so, you will risk penalization by Google’s search algorithm since it also evaluates visitor experience.